Collapse of Irrelevant Representations (CIR) Ensures Robust and Non-Disruptive LLM Unlearning: Abstract

 \section{Abstract}

-Current unlearning techniques and safety training consistently fail to remove dangerous knowledge from language models.
-We analyze the root causes and propose a highly selective technique which unlearns robustly and without disrupting general performance.
+Current unlearning and safety training methods consistently fail to remove dangerous knowledge from language models.
+We identify the root cause -- unlearning targets representations which are too general -- and develop a highly selective technique that unlearns robustly while preserving general performance.

-We perform PCA on activations and module output gradients to identify subspaces containing common representations, and \emph{collapse them before calculating unlearning updates}.
-This way we avoid unlearning general representations, and only target those specific to the unlearned facts.
+Our method performs PCA on activations and module-output gradients to identify subspaces containing common representations, then collapses these subspaces before computing unlearning updates, a technique we term \textit{Collapse of Irrelevant Representations (CIR)}.
+This avoids unlearning general knowledge and targets only representations specific to the facts being unlearned.

-When unlearning WMDP dataset facts from Llama-3.1-8B, we drop post-attack accuracy 80× more than our best baseline (Circuit Breakers) on biohazardous facts and 30× more on cyberhazardous facts.
-Despite this, we \emph{disrupt general performance 30× less} (only 0.1\% WikiText loss increase), while requiring less than 3 GPU-seconds per fact. \textbf{Code:} \href{https://github.com/filyp/unlearning}{github.com/filyp/unlearning}
+When unlearning bio- and cyber-hazardous facts from Llama-3.1-8B, we achieve over 30× greater reduction in post-attack accuracy than the best baseline (Circuit Breakers), while disrupting general performance \emph{30× less}, and using less than 3~GPU-seconds per fact.